-We have engaged Quintiles, Inc., or Quintiles, as our primary clinical research organization, or CRO, for the $PRO_2TECT$ and $INNO_2VATE$ programs.
-We expect the cost of the Phase 3 program to be in the range of \$80,000 to \$85,000 per patient and we plan to enroll approximately 3,100 patients in the $PRO_2TECT$ program and approximately 2,600 patients in the $INNO_2VATE$ program.
+We have engaged Quintiles IMS Holdings, Inc., or Quintiles, as our primary clinical research organization, or CRO, for the PRO_2TECT and $INNO_2VATE$ programs.
+We expect the cost of the Phase 3 program to be in the range of \$80,000 to \$85,000 per patient and we plan to enroll approximately 3,100 patients in the PRO_2TECT program and approximately 2,600 patients in the $INNO_2VATE$ program.
+In September 2016, the Independent Data Monitoring Committee, IDMC, for our global Phase 3 PRO_2TECT program the initial meeting according to its charter and recommended continuing the studies without modification.

 A subset of dialysis-dependent CKD patients have shown an inadequate hemoglobin response despite receiving high doses of rESAs.
 Previous studies have shown that rESA hyporesponsiveness is associated with poor clinical outcomes including increased mortality risk.
 By increasing iron mobilization, in addition to increasing erythropoietin levels, vadadustat may allow for a more consistent hemoglobin response in these patients.
-We expect to generate clinical data in hyporesponsive dialysis-dependent patients by 2017.
+We expect to generate clinical data in hyporesponsive dialysis-dependent patients in 2017.

 If approved by regulatory authorities, we plan to commercialize vadadustat in the United States for the treatment of anemia in patients with CKD.
 These patients are primarily treated by approximately 7,000 nephrologists, and we believe we can reach most of this market with a specialty sales force of approximately 125 people.
-In Japan and certain other Asian countries, we plan to commercialize vadadustat through our collaboration with Mitsubishi Tanabe Pharma Corporation, or Mitsubishi Tanabe.
+In Japan and certain other Asian countries, we plan to commercialize vadadustat through our collaboration with Mitsubishi Tanabe Pharma Corporation, or MTPC.
 We intend to seek one or more collaborators to commercialize vadadustat in additional markets.

 Our second clinical candidate, AKB-6899, is designed as a small molecule HIF-PH inhibitor with potential therapeutic benefit in anemia, oncology and ophthalmology.
-AKB-6899 has demonstrated the ability in vitro to reduce vascular endothelial growth factor, or VEGF, levels in the presence of hypoxia.
-In several preclinical mouse models, AKB-6899 has been active in reducing tumor growth and development of metastases.
-We opened an Investigational New Drug application, or IND, with the FDA at the end of 2015.
-We anticipate completion of a Phase 1 study in late 2017.
+We anticipate initiation of a Phase 1 study in 2017.